 Damage via flooding, whether from a hurricane or a downpour, is not covered by home insurance.
-To protect your home, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.
+Flood insurance is important in Massachusetts, which faced $183,108 in flood insurance claims in 2016, according to data from FEMA.* To protect your home, acquire insurance through FEMA's National Flood Insurance Program (NFIP) or via a private insurer.
 Coverage details from private insurance companies vary.

 If you purchase flood insurance through NFIP, you'll receive:

 If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.